Fleury's big saves in 450th win lead Vegas past Leafs, 4-2

 Published Wednesday, November 20, 2019 2:16AM EST

+LAS VEGAS -- The only thing missing for Marc-Andre Fleury was a magic wand.

-LAS VEGAS -- Marc-Andre Fleury made 31 saves for his 450th win, including a diving stop late in the game, and the Vegas Golden Knights beat the Toronto Maple Leafs 4-2 on Tuesday night.
+Fleury made 31 saves for his 450th win, including an incredible diving stop late in the game, and the Vegas Golden Knights held off the Toronto Maple Leafs 4-2 on Tuesday night.

+While his clutch save against the Detroit Red Wings in Game 7 of the 2009 Stanley Cup Final with 1.2 seconds remaining might still be the biggest of his 16-year career, Fleury now has an argument for the most spectacular.

+With the Golden Knights clinging to a 3-2 advantage and less than four minutes left, Ilya Mikheyev fired a shot that went off the crossbar and directly to Nic Petan, who was staring at a wide-open net and a chance to score his first goal of the season.
+But Petan's backhand from the bottom of the circle was thwarted as Fleury dove back to his left and with his body outstretched snatched the puck before it hit twine, sending 18,292 fans into a frenzy -- even some wearing Maple Leafs jerseys.

-Fleury is three wins behind New York Rangers goalie Henrik Lundqvist for sixth place on the career list.
+"It was fun.
+A little lucky cause I didn't stop the first one; it was off the crossbar," said Fleury, who is three wins behind New York Rangers goalie Henrik Lundqvist for sixth place on the career list.
+"It's good when you get those second opportunities to redeem yourself.
+As a goalie those are the saves that maybe make you feel like when you're a player and score a goal -- the saves I love to play for."

 Mark Stone, Cody Glass, Tomas Nosek and Cody Eakin scored for Vegas.
-But for the second consecutive game it was Fleury who kept the Golden Knights in it with outstanding saves -- particularly when the Maple Leafs turned up the pressure in the third period.
+But for the second consecutive game it was Fleury who kept the Golden Knights in it with outstanding stops, particularly when the Maple Leafs turned up the pressure in the third period.

-With 14:59 left, the 16-year veteran netminder stopped William Nylander on the doorstep.
+With 14:59 left, Fleury denied William Nylander on the doorstep.
 Then with 11:21 remaining, he stymied Toronto captain John Tavares' first shot of the game, tipped the puck with the paddle of his stick to himself and snared it with his glove.

 It was that kind of night for Fleury.